 If you would like to learn more about Fulneck Moravian Church please visit their website: www.fulneck.org.uk

-Fulneck's Gifted and Talented Programme, which caters for our exceptional pupils, is named after a famous forefather of the Moravian Churches and Fulneck School.
-Jan Amos Comenius worked as a minister in the early Moravian church as well as serving as a School Principal some 400 years ago.
+Jan Amos Comenius was a famous forefather of the Moravian Churches and Fulneck School.
+He worked as a minister in the early Moravian church as well as serving as a School Principal some 400 years ago.
 He was an amazing and prolific educator and has been called ‘The Father of Modern Education’.

 Comenius published some of the first picture books for children and was a believer in the education of girls, who at that time were largely neglected educationally.
 He encouraged teaching children to think rather than merely to learn by repetition and memorizing.
 It seems fitting, therefore, that as a school with its roots in the Moravian church, we acknowledge the contributions made by Comenius to the education system.